celestiaorg/blobstream-contracts/docs/fraud-proofs.md

 ### 1. Data root inclusion proof

-To prove the data root is committed to by the QGB smart contract, we will need to provide a merkle proof of the data root tuple to a data root tuple root.
+To prove the data root is committed to by the QGB smart contract, we will need to provide a Merkle proof of the data root tuple to a data root tuple root.
 This can be created using the [`data_root_inclusion_proof`](https://github.com/celestiaorg/celestia-core/blob/c3ab251659f6fe0f36d10e0dbd14c29a78a85352/rpc/client/http/http.go#L492-L511) query.

 ### 2. Transaction inclusion proof